Connoiter/king_tutte_datamap_scrolls/Readme.md

 package,
 [umap-learn](https://pypi.org/project/umap-learn/).
 Subsequently, as
-part of their RAPIDS initiative NVIDIA banged out an implementation of UMAP that runs on their hardware, even [claiming speed ups as high as 300x over umap-learn](https://medium.com/rapids-ai/rapids-24-08-better-scalability-performance-and-cpu-gpu-interoperability-f88086386da6)
+part of their RAPIDS initiative NVIDIA banged out an implementation of UMAP that runs on their hardware, even [claiming speed-ups as high as 300x over umap-learn](https://medium.com/rapids-ai/rapids-24-08-better-scalability-performance-and-cpu-gpu-interoperability-f88086386da6)
 (300 times faster, not 300 percent faster!).
-That code is licensed under the Apache 2.0 license so, of course, the King Tutte Scrolls include implemenations which use NVIDIAs version.
+That code is licensed under the Apache 2.0 license so, of course, the King Tutte Scrolls include implemenations which use NVIDIA's version.
 This is not the only instance were non Tutte Institute code is used herein.
 There is also [torchDR](https://github.com/TorchDR/TorchDR) and the list goes on.
 As long as the code is high quality and permissively licensed (Apache,